kouissar/maestro-agentic/CONTRIBUTING.md

-# Contributing to Gemini 3 Agent System
+# Contributing to Maestro Agentic

-Thank you for your interest in contributing to the Gemini 3 Agent System!
+Thank you for your interest in contributing to Maestro Agentic!
 This document provides guidelines and instructions for contributing.

 ## 🚀 Getting Started